sveltinio/components-library/packages/widgets/README.md

 ## Description

-A collection of responsive, fully configurable and ready-to-use Svelte components for cards, pages navigation, TOC (Table of Contents) ...
+A collection of responsive, type-safe, accessible and configurable Svelte components for cards, pages navigation, TOC (Table of Contents) ...

 ## Components List